Age-Related Macular Degeneration Treatment

 Dry AMD is much more common than wet AMD.
 Patients with this type of macular degeneration do not experience new vessel growth.
 Instead, symptoms include thinning of the retina, loss of retinal pigment, and the formation of small, round particles inside the retina called drusen.
 Vision loss with dry AMD is slower and often less severe than with wet AMD.

-AMD is the number-one cause of vision loss in the U.S. Macular degeneration doesn’t cause total blindness because it doesn’t affect peripheral vision.
+AMD is the number-one cause of vision loss in the US.
+Macular degeneration doesn’t cause total blindness because it doesn’t affect peripheral vision.
 Possible risk factors include genetics, age, diet, smoking, and sunlight exposure.
 Regular eye exams are highly recommended to detect macular degeneration early and prevent permanent vision loss.

 At The Eye Clinic, we conduct a thorough eye exam and review your medical history to start a diagnosis.
 From there, we may conduct these tests: